Televisión Pública Pampeana

 Channel 3 of Santa Rosa, better known as Televisión Pública Pampeana and stylized as TVPP, is an Argentine over-the-air television station that broadcasts from the city of Santa Rosa.
-The station can be seen in a large part of the Province of La Pampa through repeater stations.
+The station can be seen in a large part of La Pampa Province through repeater stations.
 It is operated by the provincial government.

 History

 On September 8, 1969, through Decree 5068, the National Executive Branch awarded the provincial government a license to exploit the frequency of Channel 3 of the city of Santa Rosa, capital of the province of La Pampa.

 In 1971, through Provincial Decree 2239, it requested approval of the station's regulations.

 The license began its regular broadcasts on November 30, 1972 as LU 89 TV Channel 3 of Santa Rosa.

 At that time, the material to be transmitted arrived by air and the media workers had to go look for it when the Aerolíneas Argentinas plane arrived.
 That being the case, it was deferred information, that is, it dealt with events from the previous day.
 Abel Cuenya was the first director of the channel and at the end of the 70s and beginning of the 80s, the traditional "barrileteada" was celebrated on the station's premises.

 Several companies were in charge of supplying the videotapes to the inland channels, where movies, news programs and even soap operas were broadcast that were purchased for the enjoyment of local citizens.

 The channel's mascot was represented as the "pumita" and the slogan El canal de la familia pampeana.

 The defunct Radio Broadcasting Law, implemented by the last military dictatorship, granted the power to the Pampas signal to transmit the matches of the Argentine soccer team, as well as any other important event of magnitude.

 In 1978, the provincial government and the State decided to install a series of repeaters from Bahía Blanca in the southwest of the neighboring province of Buenos Aires to Santa Rosa to broadcast live the matches of the World Cup soccer match that was played in Argentina.

 In those years, Channel 3 already had updated technology of the time and was prepared to receive the color signal.
 However, television in Argentina was still broadcast in black and white.
 This situation would only change in May 1979.